- 1 cup Millet

 Rinse millet, place in saute pan over medium heat and toast for 3-4 minutes, stirring continuously.
 When millet begins to take on a nutty aroma, add water, cover, reduce heat to low and cook until all water is absorbed (about 25 minutes).
 Remove from heat and set aside to cool slightly.

-In large skillet or Dutch oven over medium heat, saute onion in grapeseed oil until soft (about 3 minutes).
-Add salt, chile powder, paprika and cumin and stir to combine.
+In a large skillet or Dutch oven over medium heat, saute onion in grapeseed oil until soft (about 3 minutes).
+Add salt, chili powder, paprika, and cumin and stir to combine.
 Add black beans and corn and remove from heat.
 Add cooked millet and mash together.
 Season to taste with pepper, then stir in cornmeal a little at a time until batter is stiff.